Xonshiz/ReadComicOnline-Downloader/README.md

 * Enter the URL to the whole series, if you want to download all the chapter (or chapters within a range) or, if you want to download a particular chapter, enter the URL to that.
 * Press ENTER/RETURN.
 * If you're downloading a particular chapter, just sit back and wait till it downloads everything.
 * However, if you're downloadig whole series or ranged chapters, you got more work to do.
+If you're downloading all or ranged chapters, follow along.
+Single Chapter downloaders should be reading the comic now ;)
 * Now, the script should ask for the range.
-If want to download chapters within a range, follow the steps from [How To Enter Range](https://github.com/Xonshiz/ReadComicOnline-Downloader#how-to-enter-range) section now.
+If you want to download chapters within a range, follow the steps from [How To Enter Range](https://github.com/Xonshiz/ReadComicOnline-Downloader#how-to-enter-range) section now.
 But, if you're downloading everything, enter `null`,`none` or `all` in this range question.
 * Your job is done.
 It should download everything.

 **Look at the GIF image below to see it all in action.**